MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/extending-enumerations.md

 ### To add an enumeration value to the table values common schema file

 1. You first need to determine the table that contains the enumeration that you want to add to.
-In Solution Explorer of [!INCLUDE[vs2012](../../includes/vs2012-md.md)], open the schema file that contains the element that you want to change.
+In Solution Explorer of Visual Studio, open the schema file that contains the element that you want to change.
 In BizTalk Explorer, click the field element that you want to add a value for.

     > [!NOTE]
     >  When you change an enumeration in the table values common schema file, all objects that reference that enumeration are affected.